 Please follow the links for each type of application to read further instructions from MassDEP and access the application Forms.

-- Notice of Intent - must be filed when proposed activities will either alter or disturb a Wetland Resource Area or more than 1000 square feet of a Buffer Zone.
+- Notice of Intent - This application must be filed when proposed activities will either alter or disturb a Wetland Resource Area or more than 1000 square feet of a Buffer Zone.
 Abutters must be notified when submitting a Notice of Intent application to the Commission.
 This application also requires submission of civil site plans from a Professional Engineer and/or Professional Land Surveyor.
 Approved projects will receive a permit document called an Order of Conditions, which includes all requirements for the approval.

 - Request for Determination of Applicability - This application is a formal request for the Commission to determine whether a project requires filing a Notice of Intent under the Wetlands Protection Act.
-An RDA may be filed for small projects if the applicant believes the proposed activities will not have an impact on a Wetland Resource Area.
+An RDA may be filed for small projects in the Buffer Zone if the applicant believes the proposed activities will not have an impact on a Wetland Resource Area.
 An RDA filing is also appropriate for projects such as a new accessory structure (e.g. shed or pool) within an existing lawn area.
-An RDA may also be filed for larger projects when there are wetlands on or near your property, but your proposed project is 100 feet or more from a Bordering Vegetated Wetland or Bank and outside of any Bordering Land Subject to Flooding (100-year floodplain).
-The Commission recommends that a site plan be provided showing the location of the proposed work relative to any Wetland Resource Areas.
+An RDA may also be filed for larger projects when there are wetlands on or near your property, but your proposed project is at least 100 feet from a Bordering Vegetated Wetland or Bank and outside of any Bordering Land Subject to Flooding (100-year floodplain).
+The Commission recommends that a surveyed site plan be provided showing the location of the proposed work relative to any Wetland Resource Areas.